 June 22, 2018

 The best way to manage and secure your password list is to use a password manager.
-Data hacks and breaches are all-too common, and relying on a memorised list of passwords – let alone reusing the same ones – is risky and outdated.
+Data hacks and breaches are all too common, and relying on a memorized list of passwords – let alone reusing the same ones – is risky and outdated.

 - Dashlane – A great interface and handy extra features, such as automatically saving receipts.